NcRNA therapy: Applications

-ASOs
+Antisense oligonucleotides

-ASO’s are single-stranded DNA molecules with full complementarity to one select target mRNA and may act by blocking protein translation (via steric hindrance), causing mRNA degradation (via RNase H-cleavage) or changing pre-mRNA splicing.
+Antisense oligonucleotides (ASOs) are single-stranded DNA molecules with full complementarity to one select target mRNA and may act by blocking protein translation (via steric hindrance), causing mRNA degradation (via RNase H-cleavage) or changing pre-mRNA splicing.
 These short oligonucleotides have already been approved by the FDA for ten genetic disorders and many are currently in the pipeline to be approved/tested.
 Using oligonucleotide technology, we are now able to control protein expression via RNA interference, and are able to affect previously defined “undruggable” proteins.
 Even though this therapy has a lot of promise and potential, it comes with many limitations.

 Compared to siRNA and microRNA, ASOs are more versatile in reducing protein expression, they have the ability to also enhance target translation.
 ASOs can also be customized with ease and accuracy, allowing for the targeting of virtually any mutated gene.
 This allows for a greater level of application in the field of precision and personalized medicine.